Nanomaterials and Polymer Chemistry Laboratory

 Education and Research Activities in the Laboratory

-Based on the concept of “molecular technology”, the laboratory starts in 2015 for the research of functional materials and nanomaterials in the polymer chemistry field.
-The students who are interested in polymer synthesis and nanomaterials are welcome.
-The development of functional polymer materials requires organic synthesis, analytical methods, and design of the materials, which are covered in the laboratory.
-The education to be a researcher is diligently performed, through discussion, presentation, and joining academic conference and meetings.
+Based on the concept of “molecular technology”, this laboratory was established in 2015 to conduct research on functional materials and nanomaterials in the field of polymer chemistry.
+Students who are interested in polymer synthesis and nanomaterials are welcome.
+The development of functional polymer materials requires knowledge of organic synthesis, analytical methods, and materials design, all of which are covered in the laboratory.
+We offer a thorough education to prepare students to become researchers through discussions, presentations, and participation in academic conferences and meetings.

 Recent Research Papers and Achievements

 1.D.
 Aoki, H. Ajiro*, Macromol.
 Rapid Commun. accepted 2018.

 2.P.
 Charoensumran, H. Ajiro*, Polym.
 J. accepted 2018.

 3.K.
 Kan, H. Ajiro*, Chem.
 Lett.
 2018, 47, 591

 4.D.
 Aoki, H. Ajiro*, Macromolecules 2017, 50, 6529.

 5.N.
 Chanthaset, Y. Takahashi, Y. Haramiishi, M. Akashi, H. Ajiro*, J. Polym.
 Sci.
 Part A: Polym.
 Chem.
 2017, 55, 3466.